izivkov/universalapp/README.md

 Although we call this an "Universal App", it has some specific structure:

-- this is a tabbed app - it has ore tabs, defined in the Google Spreadsheet.
+- This is a tabbed app - it has one or more tabs, defined in the Google Spreadsheet.

 - The first tab is assumed to be a "Home Screen".

-- The Home screen has some buttons, which bring up "Secondary Screens".
+- The Home screen has some buttons, which bring up "Detail Screens".
 It can also contain an image.

-- Secondary screens can contain HTML text, Images and YouTube videos
+- Detail screens can contain HTML text, Images and YouTube videos

-Do not confuse Secondary screens with Tabs.
+Do not confuse Detail screens with Tabs.
 Tabs top-level screens.
-Secondary screens are pop-ups over the home screen.
+Detail screens are pop-ups over the home screen.

 ### The Google Spreadsheet